alexrybrown/java-chat-server/README.md

 # java-chat-server
 Chat server developed as final project for Networking class.
+Requires Intellij IDE because of GUI dependencies.

 # GUI Utility
 Utilized the Intellij GUI builder to get the structure of our chat server in order before adding in all of the extra logic.